 Twitter has changed my life over the last few years and one of the most rewarding parts of social networking is connecting with like-minded people.
 In this interview, Dan Blank and I share our huge enthusiasm and positivity for all things social media, publishing and writing-related.

 In the intro, I mention the launch of my new Social Networking for authors and writers multimedia mini-course and also an upcoming webinar series “How to write a novel” with author 0f 11 books, Roz Morris from NailYourNovel.com.
-This starts in November so should help if you want to try NaNoWriMo this year.
-I also talk about being 3/4 through first draft of Prophecy and how much I want to get it out of the way but the plot has become quite intense and I am untangling things right now.
+This starts in November so it should help if you want to try NaNoWriMo this year.
+I also talk about being 3/4 through the first draft of Prophecy and how much I want to get it out of the way but the plot has become quite intense and I am untangling things right now.

 Dan Blank is the founder of We Grow Media, an online media consulting & training company.
 He works with writers, authors, editors & journalists to build their online media & marketing skills and engage their communities in fun and meaningful ways.
 Video interview at the bottom of the post.